objectcomputing/check-ins/docs/getting-started/running/index.md

 ./gradlew :server:run
 ```

 This step requires your environment to be set.
-Reach out to the team for the necessary values.
+Reach out to the team for the `run.sh` file which, in addition to setting your environment, will execute the `:server:run` gradle task.

 You can access the application by navigating to [http://localhost:8080](http://localhost:8080) in your browser.

 Next login to the application with: